cchan282/dotfiles/README.md

 cp ~/.gitconfig ~/config-backup/
 ```

-## Contributing
+## contributing

-If you find improvements or have suggestions, feel free to open an issue or submit a pull request!
+if you find improvements or have suggestions, feel free to open an issue or submit a pull request!

-## License

-This project is licensed under the MIT License - feel free to use and modify as needed.